clarkedayo/Telecard/src/content/pages/black-paper.md

 <Accordion title="How do you ensure privacy?">

-We have adopted TRX (Tron Network) to ensure complete privacy and security.
+All the deposits get tumbled and mixed to ensure privacy.

 </Accordion>

 <Accordion title="Do I need KYC to issue a card?">

 No, we do not ask questions.
-TeleCard believes in privacy and freedom.
+TeleCard believes in privacy and freedom to spend your money how you wish.

 </Accordion>